-- 1. Must provide emergency contact details prior to the educational trip or event. - 2.
-Complete a consent form for any trips or events taking place off-site or outside of the school day. - 3.
+- 1. Must provide emergency contact details prior to the educational trip or event. - Complete a separate consent form for any trips or events taking place outside of our Local Learning Area or outside of the school day. - 3.
 Provide any relevant information known to them regarding the (current) health of their child and if necessary, complete an Individual Healthcare Plan (IHP) and/or Administration of Medicine Form. - 4.
 To disclose any specific details of concerns for their child that may be appropriate to the nature of the trip or event and any activities planned.